Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

-Portable generators can not only make you and your family’s life much more bearable during a storm, but it can be used in the next camping trip or tailgating event.
+Portable generators can not only make you and your family’s life much more bearable during a storm but they can be used in the next camping trip or tailgating event.

 Take stock of what your budget is and what your needs are, then pick one of the dual fuel generators on this list.
 You don’t want to be caught in a bad power outage without one.